freeplane/docs/scripting/Formulas.md

 ## Formatting

-Formatting of numbers and dates in node core is available as an element of [Node styles](Node_styles.md), that means that they are not formula specific.
+Formatting of numbers and dates in node core is available as an element of [styles](../user-documentation/styles.md), that means that they are not formula specific.
 Formatting of attribute values, details and notes must be handled by setting the value to a formatted object via [format(Object, formatString)](http://www.freeplane.org/doc/api/org/freeplane/plugin/script/FreeplaneScriptBaseClass.html#format(java.lang.Object,%20java.lang.String) ).
 For more on data and formatting see [this page](Data_recognition_and_data_formats.md).

 ## Security